-Some of my favorite knitting projects are winter scarves.
+Some of my favorite beginner knitting projects were winter scarves.
 And they are something I would wear often when I lived in New Hampshire.
-Usually the repeats are simple enough that a scarf project can be picked up and worked on at any time.
+Usually the repeats are simple enough that a scarf project can be picked up and worked on at any time without losing your place.

 Maybe because it’s nearly Fall I am thinking about scarves even though I will have little chance to wear any.
 A scarf around the neck is just so out of place here in Florida.
 In fact I don’t think it’s allowed!

-Most other climates are getting ready for winter and many knitters get very excited by the opportunity to plan a winter knitting project, or two, or five.
+Most other climates are getting ready for winter and many knitters get very excited by the opportunity to plan a winter knitting project.

 When it Comes to Scarves, Size Doesn’t Matter